The SledTred is an all-in-one power tower with a built-in sled with plenty of features that give it some serious versatility.

 And at the bottom there’s push up handles to hit my chest or I can use them as parallettes for L-sits.

-So that’s the power tower portion, now I’ll talk about the sled / treadmill portion.
+So that’s the power tower portion, now I’ll walk you through the sled / treadmill portion.

 Sled / Treadmill